 In municipalities of less than 12,000 in population, the mayor sits with, presides over and is considered a member of the municipal council.
 This provision entitles the mayor to vote for or against the adoption of ordinances that the council considers.
 It is unnecessary that an ordinance be approved by the mayor or authenticated by his or her signature.
-Section 11-43-42, Code of Alabama 1975.
+Section 11-43-2, Code of Alabama 1975.

-In cities with populations of 12,000 or more, the mayor does not sit as a member of the council.
+In cities with populations of 12,000 or more, the mayor does not sit as a member of the council, unless the city has elected by ordinance to continue operating under the legislative functions of a city with a population less than 12,000.
+See Section 11-43-2, Code of Alabama 1975.
 Therefore, the clerk must transmit all ordinances and resolutions intended to be of a permanent nature to the mayor within 48 hours after passage by the council.
 If the mayor disapproves of an ordinance or resolution transmitted by the clerk, he or she must, within 10 days of its passage by the council, return it to the clerk with the written objections.
 The clerk is to report these objections to the council at its next regular meeting.
 If the mayor fails to return the ordinance within 10 days, the clerk shall publish the ordinance as though the mayor had signed his or her approval.
 See, Sections 11-45-4 and 11-45-5, Code of Alabama 1975.
 The mayor has no authority to veto an ordinance which merely disposes of an administrative matter.
 AGO to Hon.
 Carl H. Kilgore, July 8, 1975.
 Therefore, nonpermanent ordinances are not subject to the mayor's veto.
 AGO 1991-072.

 The council has the power to pass an ordinance over the mayor's veto by two-thirds vote of the members elected to the council.
 The vote must be recorded on the minutes.
 Section 11-45-5, Code of Alabama 1975.

 Under general law, in municipalities over 12,000 in population, Section 11-45-5 gives the mayor power to approve or veto in whole or in part all ordinances or resolutions fixing the salaries of officers and employees.
 At its next regular meeting, the council votes on whether it will override the mayor's veto.
 If it fails to override the veto, then it votes upon the approval of the ordinances as approved by the mayor.
+However, the mayor of a city or town that has elected, by ordinance, to continue operating under the legislative functions of a city with a population less than 12,000 may not exercise veto power and his or her signature as the mayor may not affect the validity of an ordinance or resolution passed by the council while the mayor is a voting member of the council.
+See Section 11-45-5, Code of Alabama 1975.